 Tips for great eyebrows

 Step away from the mirror.
 As tempting as it might be to keep going, plucking a few too many hairs, even the tiniest ones, can result in a more sparse shape than you’d perhaps first intended.
 Like cutting a fringe, you can’t put back what you’ve taken away so go slowly and intentionally and be careful not to overdo it.

 Mix and Match Shades

 Check the hair on your head if you don’t quite believe it.
-Your natural hair colour is made up of varying shades and when it comes to your eyebrows, just the same.
-So, for a natural effect when using coloured brow products make sure to use different shades, building up a similar 3D colouring by layering the hues.
+Your natural hair color is made up of varying shades and when it comes to your eyebrows, just the same.
+So, for a natural effect when using colored brow products make sure to use different shades, building up a similar 3D coloring by layering the hues.

 Take a Break

 While plucking away rogue hairs might be satisfying, there’s no need to take to the tweezers every day.
 Give your brows a break and let the eyebrow hair grow from time to time before you pluck again.
 You might just find that your brows look better a little bushier, or basically, a little less perfect.
 It’s all about the real you.